Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab1/module2/module2.rst

 Deploy the BIG-IP
 -----------------

 In Module 2 we will deploy the BIG-IP into the AWS VPC created in Module 1.
-We will also launch the Hackazon instance to use for Application Security configurations in subsequent Labs.

 Utilize CFTs from Github
 ````````````````````````